leelooauto/hamptons-backyard-server/README.md

-# Hamptons Backyrd Pi Zero – Handover Setup and Recovery Guide
+# Hamptons Backyard Pi Zero – Handover Setup and Recovery Guide

 ## 1. Set Up the Pi as a Wi-Fi Hotspot (Handover)
 Use when: Setting up a self-contained control system so irrigation, lighting, and automation continue to operate without relying on external Wi-Fi or internet.
 This is also used when preparing the system for handover, allowing a new occupant to immediately connect via tablet or laptop and operate or modify the setup without any network configuration.